QOMOLANGMA | SNOW GODDESS OF MOUNT EVEREST, TIBET

 In the summer of 2000, I made an agreement with the University of Hawaii at Hilo (UHH) to conduct independent research in Tibet.
 I proposed to travel overland from Lhasa to Kathmandu, Nepal.

 My Liberal Studies Adviser, Prof. John Cheng, agreed, providing I kept a detailed photo journal of my travels.

-After a month-long study abroad program with the University of Hawaii, ending in Chengdu, southwestern China, I set out with two students, to Tibet.
+After a month-long study abroad program with the University of Hawaii, ending in Chengdu, southwestern China, I set out with two students, to Lhasa, Tibet.

 I planned to travel southwest from Lhasa, by Toyota Land Cruiser, across the fertile valleys of Xigazê and Gyantse.
 These ancient cultural and religious centers are the gateway to the Tingri Plain, a 4,500 meter-high basin located north of Mount Everest.

 The trip began inauspiciously.
 As mandated by the Chinese visa restrictions in Beijing, I had booked through the China International Travel Service, CITS, for the hire of a Toyota Land Cruiser and local driver for two weeks, as well as a national guide and an international guide – not a cheap excursion by any means.
 I had paid in advance for what I hoped would be a relatively new model vehicle to get us over the mountains and difficult terrain ahead.
 What actually appeared outside the CITS office in Lhasa that morning was an ancient, battered truck with bald tires, stinking of fuel from what was clearly a leaking tank.
 The less said about the social skills of the Chinese driver, the better.

 Within ten minutes of sitting in the fume-filled truck, I was physically sick.
 I made the decision that there was no way I was going to spend two weeks like this, and insisted that the driver turn around and head back to the CITS.